tum-ens/urbs/doc/dsmdoc.rst

 Introduction
 ============
 The DSM up/downshifts are closely related to commodities， which are given by default in the urbs with their energy content (MWh).
-The size of the modelled market has to be considered small relative to the surrounding market.
+0The size of the modelled market has to be considered small relative to the surrounding market.
 To use this feature, the excel input file needs an additional **Demand Side Management** sheet with the five parameters containing the columns ``delay``, ``eff``, ``recov``, ``cap-max-do`` and